 This Summer Will Be Different by Carley Fortune

 Years ago, while visiting her best friend Bridgetโs beach house, Lucy had an electrifying rendezvous with Bridgetโs brother, Felix.
 The problem?
 Bridget specifically forbade Lucy from falling in love with him.
-Over the years, their chemistry remains both palpable and secret.

 Summer Reading Tips